 Congratulations!
-You have purchased one the finest ground adjustable propellers on the market today.
+You have purchased one of the finest ground adjustable propellers on the market today.
 Each WWPC propeller is manufactured to meet or exceed ASTM quality standards and is proudly made in USA.
-The blades are manufactured of pre-pregnated carbon fiber and protected with a high quality automotive finish then, each blade is equipped with an electroformed nickle leading edge shield.
+The blades are manufactured of pre-pregnated carbon fiber and protected with a high quality automotive finish.
+Each blade is then equipped with an electroformed nickle leading edge shield.
 The Hubs are CNC milled out of 6061T6 Aluminium to exacting tolerances.